Asthma in Children

 Children with frequent wheezing episodes may be tested for other disorders, such as cystic fibrosis or gastroesophageal reflux.
 Older children sometimes undergo tests that are used to measure how well the lungs function (pulmonary function tests).
 In most children with asthma, lung function is normal between flare-ups.

 Older children or adolescents known to have asthma often use a peak flow meter (a small handheld device that records how fast a person can blow out air) to measure the degree of airway narrowing.
 This device can be used at home.
 Doctors and parents can use this measurement to assess the child's condition during an attack and between attacks.
-X-rays are not done during an attack in children known to have asthma unless doctors suspect another disorder such as pneumonia or a collapsed lung.
+Doctors may also check lung function during an attack with a spirometer (a mouthpiece and tubing connected to a recording device that is used to measure air flow in the lungs).
+X-rays are not usually done during an attack in children known to have asthma unless the attack is severe or doctors suspect another disorder such as a collapsed lung.

 Treatment of Asthma in Children

-• For acute attacks, bronchodilators and sometimes corticosteroids
+• For acute attacks, bronchodilators and sometimes steroids (sometimes called glucocorticoids or corticosteroids)

 Treatment is given to resolve sudden (acute) attacks and sometimes to prevent attacks.